bre30kra69cs/RC6/README.md

 You make see string = "36C225A911DF0664E9880C2EA9E4DBCC" it could be anything from the parameters
 where in left part hex(3) = int(3) * (int(16) ** 31)
 and in right part hec(C) = int(12) * (int(16) ** 0)
-it is mean that left part = hight bit and left part = low bit
+it is mean that left part = hight bit and right part = low bit

 For more questions : an.krasowsckij@gmail.com